 - Avoid kissing someone when you’re sick or if they’re sick.

 - Don’t bite during kissing.

 - Find other parts of the body to kiss instead of the lips, such as the cheek or hand.

-Kissing doesn't have to be off-limits to prevent the spread of disease.
-If you temporarily avoid kissing or change the way you kiss during a bout of illness, you could lower your chances of getting or spreading an infection.
-The chances that you’ll contract a serious infection through kissing are low.
+Kissing doesn’t have to be off-limits to prevent the transmission of disease.
+If you temporarily avoid kissing or change the way you kiss during a bout of illness, you could lower your chances for getting the condition.